Lake Louise Hikes: 10 Trails We Recommend as Locals

 We LOVE the stunning walk along the Lake Louise Lakeshore Trail.

-One of the things I enjoy most about the Plain of the 6 Glaciers hike is the section where you walk along a narrow rock path on a side of a cliff.
+One of the things I enjoy most about the Plain of Six Glaciers hike is the section where you walk along a narrow rock path on the side of a cliff.
 The trail is wide enough to be safe, but still gives hikers an exhilarating experience.
 If you are lucky, you may even spot one of the Rocky Mountain goats which frequent this area of towering vertical rock walls.

 Banff Travel Guide - Digital Download.